 2. Functions

 2.3.
-Progressions: Arithmetic Progressions and Geometric Progressions.
+Sequences: Arithmetic Progressions and Geometric Progressions.

 By looking at a road map, we can quickly find out which cities exist, where they are, and what the possible paths are between them.
 A map quickly tells us what exists in a territory.